mackmcquen/mackmcquen/README.md

-My name is Mack, and I am an Application Engineer at Trajektory.
+My name is Mack, and I am a Software Developer at Trajektory.

 ## Skillset